-8) Participation in Friday Campfire Program
+7) Participation in Friday Campfire Program

-Troops will receive 5 points on Friday if they have a pre-approved song, skit or stunt for the Friday campfire.
-All submissions for the campfire must be approved by the Commissioner and Program Director by Thursday afternoon.
+Troops will receive 10 points on Friday if they have a pre-approved song, skit or stunt for the Friday campfire.
+All submissions for the campfire must be approved by the Commissioner and Program Director by Thursday lunchtime.

-9) SPL Participation in Meetings
+8) SPL Participation in Meetings

-Troops will receive 15 points if their SPL participates in daily meetings held after lunch each day.
+Troops will receive 15 points if their SPL, or his/her designee, participates in daily meetings.

-10) All Faith Service
+9) All Faith Service

-Troops will receive 5 points for attending the All Faith Service on Wednesday.
+Troops will receive 10 points for attending the All Faith Service on Wednesday.

-11) Gold Unit
+10) Gold Unit

-Troops meeting the requirement for Gold Status will receive 5 points.
+Troops meeting the requirement for Gold Status will receive 10 points, Silver Troops will receive 5 points.

-Campsite: Unit # #: Patrol Name: Purpose: To reinforce the Patrol as a working unit within the Troop Requirements: The Unit Senior Patrol Leader and Ca mp Comm issioner ap prove all requirements.
-1. Develop two goals for each personal goals, and state them below camp. • - Name GOALS 2.
-Have a Patrol flag and disp lay it at m orning and evening flag ceremonies.
+Campsite: Unit # #: Patrol Name: Purpose: To reinforce the Patrol as a working unit within the Troop Requirements: The Unit Senior Patrol Leader and Co amp Comm issioner ap prove all requirements.
+1. Develop two goals for eac personal goals, and state them below camp. • Name GOALS · 2.
+Have a Patrol flag and dis play it at m orning and evening flag ceremonies.
 3. Show Patrol spirit during your week at camp.
 4. Patrol members must participate in at least eight All Camp Challenge events.
 5. During your stay at camp, Do Your Best as a Patrol to observe the Scout Oath and Law, Do A Good Turn Daily and Be Prepared.